Diversity-Enhanced Reasoning for Subjective Questions: Experiment and Results

 \subsection{Metrics}

-\paragraph{Accuracy} Taking into account the subjective nature of role-based reasoning where the ground truth for subjective questions may vary across different roles, we adopt two different perspective merging strategies during evaluation.
+\paragraph{Accuracy} Taking into account the subjective nature of role-based reasoning where the ground truth for subjective questions vary across different roles, we adopt two different perspective merging strategies during evaluation.
+The ground truth of the dataset $\mathcal{G}$ is defined as a role ($r$) ground-truth ($g$) pair, defined as $\mathcal{G} = \{r_i: g_i\}_{i=1}^{|\mathcal{G}|}$.
+If not specified, accuracy refers to pass@1 accuracy.

-\textbf{(1) Divergent Merging:} for tasks such as CALI and GLOQA, each role $i$'s answer $a_i$ is compared with the corresponding ground truth $g_i$, where the divergent accuracy is given by:
+\textbf{(1) Divergent Merging:} for tasks such as CALI and GLOQA, each role $i$'s answer $a_i$ is compared with the corresponding ground truth $g_i$, where the divergent accuracy is given by: $Acc_{div} = \frac{1}{n}\sum_{i=1}^{n}\mathbbm{1}[a_i=g_i].$

-\textbf{(2) Convergent Merging:} datasets like BBQ, ETHICS, CSQA and GSM8K have answers invariant with role-perspectives.
-We aggregate different role's answer to obtain a consensus, and then compare it to the ground truth: \paragraph{Diversity} To quantify the diversity of model-generated reasoning, we design a composite metric that captures linguistic variation across multiple dimensions.
-Inspired by prior work on lexical and entropy-based diversity in natural language generation~\cite{li-etal-2016-diversity,tanaka-ishii-aihara-2015-computational-yule}, our metric is a weighted sum of eight complementary diversity signals, including lexical, token entropy, sentence length, sentence pattern, adjacent sentence, Yule's K, distinct N-gram and function word diversity.
+\textbf{(2) Convergent Merging:} datasets like BBQ, ETHICS, CSQA, GSM8K and AIME 2024 have answers invariant with role-perspectives.
+We aggregate different role's answer to obtain a consensus, and then compare it to the ground truth: $\hat{a}=argmax \sum_{i}\mathbbm{1}(a_i=\hat{a}), Acc_{con}=\frac{1}{n}\sum_{i=1}^{n}\mathbbm{1}[\hat{a}_i=g_i].$ \paragraph{Diversity} To quantify the diversity of model-generated reasoning, we design a composite metric that captures multiple level of linguistic diversity, including lexical, structural and discourse domains.
+Inspired by prior work on lexical and entropy-based diversity in natural language generation~\citep{li-etal-2016-diversity,tanaka-ishii-aihara-2015-computational-yule}, our metric is a weighted sum of eight complementary diversity signals, including lexical, token entropy, sentence length, sentence pattern, adjacent sentence, Yule's K, distinct N-gram and function word diversity.
 Formal definition of the diversity metrics can be found in Appendix~\ref{sec:div-metric}.
-Formally, we express the final \textbf{combined diversity} score in the formula below: where: $D_i \in \{D_{lex}, D_{ent}, D_{pat}, D_{bi}\}$ and $D_j \in \{D_{len}, D_{adj}, D_{yule}, D_{func}\}$.
-The choice of the weighting is further illustrated in Section \ref{sec:diversity-weight}.
+Formally, we express the final \textbf{combined diversity} score as: